gliderkite/akkorokamui/README.md

 # akkorokamui

-[akkorokamui](https://en.wikipedia.org/wiki/Akkorokamui) is an asynchronous HTTP client written in Rust that allows to query the [Kraken](https://www.kraken.com/) REST APIs.
+[akkorokamui](https://en.wikipedia.org/wiki/Akkorokamui) is a HTTP client written in Rust that allows to query the [Kraken](https://www.kraken.com/) REST APIs.

 The main goal of this project is to provide a flexible interface and a safe implementation.